outerbounds/dynamic-card-examples/updating-altair/README.md

 ![](../images/rtcard-updatingaltair.gif)

-This example shows how to update data in a chart created using the [Altair](https://altair-viz.github.io/) library on the fly.
+This example shows how to update data in an Altair chart on the fly.
+For more details, see [Altair's documentation](https://altair-viz.github.io/).

 See [Visualizing results](https://docs.metaflow.org/metaflow/visualizing-results) in Metaflow docs for more information.